About this exciting opportunity

-- 9-day fortnight and Flexible Work Arrangements considered (including tele-working where possible)
+- Flexible Work Arrangements considered (including tele-working where possible)

 Further information about this exciting and challenging opportunity is outlined in the Candidate Information Pack which is available to download below.
 If, after reviewing the position description, which is included in the Candidate Information Pack, you believe that your qualifications, experience and professional capabilities will enable you to successfully the deliver the position responsibilities, we would be very interested in hearing from you.

-Below you will also find a link to our Recruitment Application Guide which details the necessity to submit your statements addressing your suitability against the selection criteria within the scope of the position description, which are detailed in the Candidate Information Pack.
+Below you will also find a link to our Recruitment Application Guide which details the necessity to submit your statements addressing your suitability against the selection criteria within the scope of the position description.

 Please ensure that you have your completed documents (selection criteria responses, resume and cover letter) ready to attach to your online application form via our e-recruitment system which can be accessed via the "apply now" button below.

 Shortlisted applicants may be asked to complete a personal outlook analysis questionnaire using the Birkman Method.

 Position enquiries are to be directed to Michele Thums Research Scientist - Quantitative Ecologist at firstname.lastname@example.org.